aws/language-servers/README.md

     └── aws-lsp-s3 - Example language server that provides S3 bucket names as completion items
-                   - Shows a concept where credentials can be provided from an IDE extension (See vscode and vs client readmes) └── aws-lsp-yaml-json - Language Server that wraps a JSON Schema and provides support for JSON and YAML formats
+                   - Shows a concept where credentials can be provided from an IDE extension (See vscode and vs client readmes) └── aws-lsp-yaml-json - Language Server that wraps a JSON Schema and provides support for JSON and YAML formats.
+                            Includes reusable code related to YAML and JSON language service handling.
 ```

 ## How To Contribute